-Wi-Fi calling enables you to make calls, send text messages, and check voicemail on your mobile device over a wifi network when you’re in an area where cell coverage is weak or not available.
-All the major carriers (AT&T, Verizon, T-Mobile, and Sprint) offer Wi-Fi Calling.
+Wi-Fi calling enables you to make calls, send text messages, and check voicemail on your mobile device over a WiFi network when you’re in an area where cell coverage is weak or not available.
+All the major carriers (AT&T, Verizon, and T-Mobile) offer Wi-Fi Calling.

 With Wi-Fi Calling, your device will only route calls and texts when cellular coverage is limited or unavailable.